peeb/django-mollie-ideal/README.md

 Before you can start using django-mollie-ideal you must [register with Mollie.nl](http://www.mollie.nl/aanmelden/).

-Once you have registered you will receive a so-called "Partner ID" which you should set as the value of MOLLIE_PARTNER_ID in your Django project's settings.py file.
+Once you have registered you will receive a so-called "Partner ID" which you should set as the value of `MOLLIE_PARTNER_ID` in your Django project's `settings.py` file.
 See below for more information about the available settings.

 ### Settings

-    MOLLIE_TEST = True # set 'iDEAL testmode aan' here: http://www.mollie.nl/beheer/betaaldiensten/instellingen/
+    # set 'iDEAL testmode aan' or 'iDEAL testmode uit' here: http://www.mollie.nl/beheer/betaaldiensten/instellingen/
-    #MOLLIE_TEST = False # set 'iDEAL testmode uit' here: http://www.mollie.nl/beheer/betaaldiensten/instellingen/
+    MOLLIE_TEST = True

     MOLLIE_PARTNER_ID = 123456

     MOLLIE_REPORT_URL = 'http://yoursite.yourdomain.com/mollie/report/'